Irish renewable energy summit 2018

 Plenary: Renewable energy in Ireland's energy transition

 In the opening session of the summit, Irish Energy Minister Denis Naughten will set out his priorities for decarbonising the Irish economy.
 The session will look at the bigger picture and explore where Ireland is in terms of delivering on its renewable energy ambitions in all areas: electricity, heat and transport.
+Jim Gannon, CEO SEAI, will then look at the detail behind the deployment of renewable technologies across the electricity, heat and transport sectors.
 Professor Brian Ó Gallachóir will set the scene for the day’s discussions by detailing where Ireland’s is in terms of actual renewable energy capacity installed and where progress needs to be made.
 Visiting expert Walt Patterson from Chatham House think tank will give delegates an insight into the geopolitics of renewable energy.
-There will also be contributions from leaders within the renewable energy sector who deliver the capacity on the ground.
-This will include speakers from both the onshore and offshore wind sectors and speakers on the renewable heat and transport sectors.
+There will also be contributions from leaders within the renewable energy sector who will outline how we can deliver the capacity on the ground.
+This will include a presentation from John Reilly of Bord na Móna who are active in onshore wind, solar and biomass.

 This is why you need to be at the Irish Renewable Energy Summit 2018